Daigo Saito: Career

+D1 Grand Prix

 Saito started competing in the D1 Grand Prix in the third round of the 2004 season in his Toyota Mark II JZX90.
-Following his crash with Kawabata in Fuji 2007 he replaced the JZX90 with JZX100 Mark II.
-The following year he kept improving at a steady pace and won the championship for the first time.
-At around this time Daigo worked at his parents' Pre-school as the driver.
+Following his crash with Kawabata in Fuji in 2007, he replaced the JZX90 with JZX100 Mark II.

+Saito kept improving at a steady pace the following year and won the 2008 D1 Grand Prix championship for the first time.
+At around this time Daigo worked at his parents' preschool as the driver.

-In 2011 he became D1GP first ever solo run champion.
-The following year due to his participation in Formula Drift in USA he missed several D1GP rounds, but he was still a contender for the championship until the last round where he lost the title to Nobushige Kumakubo.
+In 2011, Saito became D1GP first ever solo run champion, driving a Toyota JZX100 Chaser.
+The following year due to his participation in Formula Drift in USA, he missed several D1GP rounds, but he was still a contender for the championship until the last round where he lost the title to Nobushige Kumakubo.

-In 2013 his participation is the same like the previous year, he started his own shop called Fat Five Racing but before the final round of the season his garage where he kept his car burned down and force him to borrow his staff car for the final round.
+In 2013, Saito's participation is the same like the previous year, he started his own shop called Fat Five Racing but before the final round of the season his garage where he kept his car burned down and force him to borrow his staff car for the final round.